 Figure 10 shows such a plot for the Wine data.
-This dataset is comprised of 13 response variables, so Box's test is based on 13 eigenvalues.
+This dataset comprises 13 response variables, so Box's test is based on 13 eigenvalues.
 To preserve resolution, we show eigenvalues on the log scale, and in two separate panels.

 It can be seen that the eigenvalues on the largest dimensions do not differ very much across the groups.
 However, they differ progressively more among the groups on the dimensions with small eigenvalues.
-Again (as in Figure 9), Grignolino (indicated as group 2) is rather similar to the result for the pooled covariance matrix, while the Barolo (group 1) and Barbera (group 3) wines differ.
+The differences among the groups in the right panel of Figure 10 are similar to what was seen in the the log determinants plot (Figure 9): Grignolino (group 2) is quite close to the result for the pooled covariance matrix, while the Barolo (group 1) and Barbera (group 3) wines differ.
 This demonstrates that Box's M test is indeed sensitive to differences among the smaller eigenvalues.